htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/post-10.5/metadata/installInstructions.md

 * Add this bundle to your package

+* Replace the parameters for each plug-in in the bundle properties

 * Save your package

-* Deploy the updated package using the ACC Console or via API
+* Follow the instructions in the [wiki](https://docops.ca.com) to deploy the updated package using the ACC Console or via API

 Updating bundle in an existing package: